 And we offer music and players with insane sample rates: 96 kHz, 192 kHz or even 384 kHz.
 Don't care about that the top of the human hearing range is 20 kHz and when people reach the age of 40 they can't hear tones above 16 kHz.
 If you are older than 40 then 32 kHz sampling rate is just as good as the 44.1 kHz.
 There is another shocking truth: there is NO signal above 16 kHz in many music, such as in piano music or chamber music and many classical tunes could be released at 32 kHz without loss in quality.
 We don't want to inform you about these facts, because we can sell all music in 96k and later re-sell in 192k.

 And don't forget to buy the DSD version of your favourite albums.
 They are mastered differently, so you can hear some difference.
 Again, this trick with the masters keep the magic alive as long as we want.

 We have added lossless 24/96k streaming services to our Ultra High-Resolution Audio Pocket Box.
 Don't worry about that streaming in 24bit/96kHz is not environment friendly as it consumes much more energy than streaming with a lossy codec.
 MP3, AAC and Opus are the green technologies for streaming music.
-High resolution audio downloads are pointless, but high resolution audio streaming is silly: waste of bandwidth, memory and energy.
+High resolution music downloads don't make sense, but high resolution music streaming is silly: waste of bandwidth and energy.

 And I have still something important to say.
 If CD quality is enough for you, then probably you are not true audiophile.
 In fact we never say that but we've built the entire High End Audio on this logic.”